Enter the Operators: Morningside’s New Owners Bet Big On Language Services

 No One-Trick Pony

-In terms of translation management and productivity tools, Morningside chose to buy instead of building and deploys a combination of Plunet as TMS and memoQ for translation productivity.
+In terms of translation management and productivity tools, Morningside chose to buy instead of building and deploying a combination of Plunet as TMS and memoQ for translation productivity.

 Morningside sources from both individual freelance translators and single-language vendors.